What is flu?

 - aged 65 years or older

-- have the following chronic conditions
+- has the following chronic conditions

 - heart disease